Emanon0041/AML_2019_Group7/README.md

 ---
 ## Introduction

-In machine learning, the loss function measures the accuracy of our models, by taking the difference of the actual values and the predictions.
+Loss function is a measure of the accuracy of our models, through quantifying the difference of the actual values and the predictions.
 The gradient descent is an iterative machine learning algorithm used to select the parameters which minimises the loss function.
-The algorithm is important because it provides a computatively efficient way to solve the optimisation problem, allowing us to improve the accuracy of the predictions.
-This report will introduce how the plain vanilla algorithm and its two modifications work, by using the Three-Hump Camel Function as an example, see <a href="url">http://www.sfu.ca/~ssurjano/camel3.html</a> for more detail.
+The algorithm is important as it provides a computatively efficient way to solve the optimisation problem through parallelising computing, which is particularly advantageous for large multivariate functions.
+This report will introduce how the plain vanilla algorithm and two of itd modifications, using the Six-Hump Camel Function as an example.
+Please see <a href="url">http://www.sfu.ca/~ssurjano/camel3.html</a> for more detail.

-_（ Gradient descent is an optimization technique to find the loss function minimum by going in the direction of negative gradient.
-The advantage of using gradient descent is when dealing with large multivariate functions (a matrix), traditional linear algebra technique might take a long time to compute the matrix inverse, whereas gradient descent can save a lot of computation time through parallelising computing. ）_

 ## Plain vanilla

-The algorithm work in a similar way as the following analogy.
-Imagine walking half-way on a mountain and trying to get to the valley.
+The algorithm works in a similar way as the following analogy.
+Imagining a person half-way on a mountain, trying to get to the bottom of the valley.
+This can be acheived by carrying out the following steps.
 Firstly, from where the person is standing, measure the slope of the mountain in all directions.
-Then, pick the direction that has the steepest slope downwards.
-Walk for a short distance (fixed step size) in this direction and then repeat the process again.
-Since the direction of movement is always downwards, this process will eventually allow the person to get to the valley of the mountain.
+Secondly, choose the direction with the steepest downwards slope.
+Walk for a short distance (fixed step size) in this direction and then repeat the process.
+Iteratively, this process will allow the person to get to a valley where he can no longer find any downward sloping directions to continue walking.

 ### Step sizes (learning rate)

-The table below summarises the number of steps to convergence using different step size.
-Click <a href="url">https://github.com/Emanon0041/aml_2019_G7/blob/master/images/step_size.png</a> to see more graphical outputs of these experiments.
+The table below summarises, for different step sizes, the number of steps needed to convergence.
+Click <a href="url">https://github.com/Emanon0041/aml_2019_G7/blob/master/images/step_size.png</a> to see a graphical representation of the results.

 | Step size       | Number of step|
 |----------------|-------------|